-On April 13-14, our Home Parents and Parent Aides will go through the two day conference for TBRI® training, known as Empowered to Connect.
+Our Home Parents and Parent Aides go through training for TBRI®, known as Empowered to Connect.
 “ETC Parent Training equips parents with a holistic understanding of their child’s needs and development while empowering them with the tools and strategies to effectively meet those needs, build trust, and help their child heal and grow.
 The training is taught from a Christian perspective and focuses on a wide range of topics and issues relevant to adoptive and foster parents, including helping parents understand the impact of their child’s history, what they themselves bring to the parent-child relationship, the fundamentals of attachment, the impact of fear, and the importance of meeting their child’s sensory processing, nutritional and other physiological needs” http://empoweredtoconnect.org/training/

 Rachel Howell, one of our Therapists who is also an adoptive parent and a former Home Parent, concludes, “TBRI® has significantly impacted how we connect with our children as parents.
 It has shifted the way we view their behaviors, in light of the trauma they have experienced.
 It helps us equip them with skills to regulate their own emotions more successfully.
 TBRI® is all about building relationships with children, so they’re able to heal from the trauma that has occurred within relationship(s).
 It is especially beautiful to watch Home Parents implement these strategies and lifestyle within their homes and to see the growth both they and their kids experience as a result.”